 What we propose to do

-In December 2016 the Council published their first Report on Reentry From Confinement including policy topics most members were committed to supporting this year.
+In January 2019, the Council published their biennial Report on Reentry From Confinement (PDF) including policy topics members were committed to supporting this year:

 - Issue state identification prior to exiting incarceration.